It is with sadness that I mention that my Dad, Paul Hill passed away recently.

 My Dad was also an incredibly tenacious guy.

-His perseverance was still evident over the past year or two...battling kidney failure, colon blockages, heart disease, diabetes, leukemia and overcooked hospital food.
+His perseverance was still evident over the past couple of years...intermittently battling kidney failure, colon blockages, prostate cancer, diabetes and overcooked hospital food.

 The last couple of months became foggy for him, but he continued to try hard to recover and to communicate his feelings to us.
 He was positive and courageous throughout.